 Description

-INTERIOR: walls are rendered with a low band of C20 tiling.
-Above the doors are inserted decorative plaster panels depicting scenes of horsemanship.
-The floor has a central circular slab and a sandstone border, and is divided radially into eight sections covered in black and buff ceramic tiles.
-The cupola is lined in timber and has a cross beam, possibly used for suspending game.
+Inside, the walls are rendered and have a low band of 20th-century tiling.
+Above the doors, there are decorative plaster panels depicting scenes of horsemanship.
+The floor consists of a central circular slab with a sandstone border, divided radially into eight sections covered in black and buff ceramic tiles.
+The cupola's interior is lined with timber and features a cross beam, which may have been used for suspending game.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.